john-shrubb/bugtracker-nodejs/doc/bg-core/types/user.md

 ### id : `String`

-A string used to reference the user.
+The ID used to reference the user.

 ### username : `String`